jflorian/doubledog-koji/README.md

 Password for the database user.

 ##### `admin`
 Name of the of the Koji administrator.
-Defaults to `kojiadmin`.
+Defaults to `'kojiadmin'`.

 ##### `dbname`
 Name of the database.
-Defaults to `koji`.
+Defaults to `'koji'`.

 ##### `listen_addresses`
 From where may the PostgreSQL server accept connections?
-Defaults to `localhost` which means it will only accept connections originating from the local host.
-A value of `*` makes the PostgreSQL server accept connections from any remote host.
+Defaults to `'localhost'` which means it will only accept connections originating from the local host.
+A value of `'*'` makes the PostgreSQL server accept connections from any remote host.
 You may instead choose to specify a comma-separated list of host names and/or IP addresses.

 NB: This parameter affects the entire PostgreSQL server, not just the Koji database.
 If the database cluster has other duties, additional work must be